Skip to main content

 Developers require additional requirements which are listed in

-code formatting and are converting to numpydoc.
+code formatting and linting, and are planning to eventually support

 Contribution guidelines